jimmystewpot/opentelemetry-datalake/docs/buffer.md

 ---

+## Buffering and Flushing Defaults

+To ensure optimal performance and alignment with downstream sinks (such as Transactional Lakehouses), all buffer implementations **SHOULD** adhere to the following default flushing triggers:

+*   **Default Max Batch Size**: `134217728` bytes (128 MB).
+*   **Default Max Batch Interval**: `60` seconds.

+The buffer **MUST** trigger a flush event when *either* of these thresholds is reached.
+These defaults are designed to balance data latency with write efficiency, particularly for Parquet-based storage formats.

+---

 ## Instrumentation Requirements

 This section extends the [Instrumentation Specification](instrumentation.md), which SHOULD be read first.
 All buffers MUST emit telemetry via structured events and corresponding metrics.